 Cut the potatoes and capsicums in wedges and put them in a bowl.

-Cut up your butterflied lamb into large, fork-sized, pieces and place in another bowl.
+Cut the lamb into large, fork-sized, pieces and place in another bowl.

 Spread half the oil mix in the bowl with the potatoes and mix well.